sherlock-protocol/sherlock-v2-docs/audits/watsons/guide-to-judging-contests.md

 1\.
 Decide the severity (High/Medium/Low/False)

-* If High, create a new folder with issue number and an “H” (ex.
+* If High, create a new folder with a 3 digit number and an “-H” (ex.
 001-H) and put the corresponding .md file in the folder
-* If Medium, create a new folder with issue number and an “M” (ex.
+* If Medium, create a new folder with a 3 digit number and an “-M” (ex.
 001-M) and put the corresponding .md file in the folder
 * If Low/False, put the .md file in either the “low” or “false” folder

 An example High severity issue might look like this: